dylancashman/youtube-8m/README.md

 This will hopefully result in a submission to the Youtube 8M kaggle competition, final project for COMP 150DL

+## Running tensorboard

+First, bind one of your local ports to a remote port

+    ssh -N -f -L localhost:16006:localhost:6006 dcashm01@aws-gpu-4.eecs.tufts.edu

+Then, on the server, run

+    tensorboard --logdir <path>

+Where the path is to the model directory

+For example:

+    tensorboard --logdir /a/data/yt8m/models_dir/gru_models/mll/

 ## Running locally

 This is largely based off of the guide given in the starter github.